 Changing NAT types enables you to have control over your network experience.
 An open NAT results in a faster internet connection with fewer speed bumps.
 However, the lack of security is concerning.

 If you are a gamer, you probably know about the benefits of moderate or open NATs more than anyone.
-Lower lag and easier connectivity is a must in any multiplayer endeavour (any that isn’t PBEM, obviously).
+Lower lag and easier connectivity are a must in any multiplayer endeavor (any that isn’t PBEM, obviously).

 Faster internet connection through less stringent NATs also helps server hosts.
-If you are hosting a server for a game (or any purpose), you likely need a less strict NAT.
+Port forwarding is a must for gaming and so you need a less strict NAT.

 However, security-conscious gamers need to consider an alternative: getting a VPN.